projectara/greybus-spec/source/special.rst

 ..

+After receiving the request, the Interface shall perform any implementation-defined procedures required to make the CPort usable if a Greybus Connection is later reestablished on that CPort.
+The Interface may set local |unipro| attributes related to that CPort to implementation-defined values as part of this process.
+If such procedures are required by the Interface, it shall complete them before sending the response.

 Greybus Control Disconnected Response
 """""""""""""""""""""""""""""""""""""

-The Greybus control disconnected response message contains no payload.
+The Greybus Control Disconnected Response message contains no payload.

 Greybus Control TimeSync Enable Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^